Skip to content

 View the online MSE in School Counseling curriculum

-Students in the MSE in School Counseling – General online program must complete a total of 48 credit hours.
-Required coursework includes 11 core courses (33 credit hours) and five clinical and co-requisite courses (15 credit hours).
+Students in the MSE in School Counseling – General Concentration online program must complete a total of 48 credit hours.
+Required coursework includes 11 core courses (33 credit hours and five concentration courses (15 credit hours).

 History and scope of the school counseling profession, including the development trajectories of diverse learners and appropriate scope of school counseling practice in varied educational settings.